radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/managing-properties.md

 If you need to support VLV, the VLV/Sort control must be enabled in RadiantOne.
 You can enable this from Control Panel > Global Settings > Client Protocols > LDAP.
 Toggle the VLV/Sort control on in the Supported Controls section and click **SAVE**.

 If you change the sorted attributes, re-build the index.
-You can do this from the Properties tab by clicking **RE-BUILD INDEX**.
+If the directory store is involved in inter-cluster replication, disable the inter cluster replication, rebuid the index and then re-enable the inter-cluster replication.
+You can rebuild the index from the Properties tab by clicking **RE-BUILD INDEX**.

 ## Encrypted Attributes for Data at Rest